 We Believed in the Sun

-Dallas articulates personal histories through bold, colorful, multimedia works, while Tarver produces layered compositions with photographs that incorporate images taken by his father from the 1940s to the 1950s in Fort Gibson, Okla.
-Together, these works consider family and community as sources of hope and strength, as well as sites of refuge, mourning and possibility.
+Dallas articulated personal histories through bold, colorful, multimedia works, while Tarver produced layered compositions with photographs that incorporate images taken by his father from the 1940s to the 1950s in Fort Gibson, Okla.
+Together, these works considered family and community as sources of hope and strength, as well as sites of refuge, mourning and possibility.